wrr/wwwhisper/README.md

   support the tokens, no one complained and further development of open source wwwhisper backend was halted.

-* In 2023, a nginx based wwwhisper Heroku buildpack was launched which used the nginx auth-request module.
+* In 2023, an nginx based wwwhisper Heroku buildpack was launched which used the nginx auth-request module.
 As a generic HTTP reverse proxy it allowed to use wwwhisper add-on with any language and framework, not just Ruby and Node.